digitalcortex/newline_normalizer/README.md

 ## ⚠️ Limitations

 This crate does not currently normalize U+2028 (LINE SEPARATOR) or U+2029 (PARA SEP).
 Only ASCII newline formats are converted.

+## 📝 Licensed under MIT

+This project is licensed under the MIT License.